DOWNTOWN REGINA COMMUNITY SUPPORT TEAM

 - Improve the perception of downtown safety and security amongst citizens in downtown Regina.

 - Improve access to services for priority people downtown.

 - Decrease the calls to the Regina Police Service for non-emergent safety, security and wellness concerns.

 - Improve the safety and well-being for all people downtown.

 - Identify gaps in access to social services.

 - Foster a better environment for individual, social and economic health and prosperity in downtown Regina.

 We understand that it will take time for the public to get to know the Downtown Community Support Team and vice versa.
 Trust will not be built overnight and much of the trust will be built on the street as the team walks the downtown.
-To further build relationships with community organizations and those accessing their services, the Downtown Regina Community Support team will spend, a minimum of 50 hours volunteering at local community based organizations as well as attend a minimum of 10 community events.
-If you are interested in having the team volunteer at your organization or attend your event please contact the CSP Supervisor at firstname.lastname@example.org.
+To further build relationships with community organizations and those accessing their services, the Downtown Regina Community Support team will spend, a minimum of fifty hours volunteering at local community based organizations as well as attend a minimum of ten community events.
+If you are interested in having the team volunteer with your organization, or attend your event, please contact the CSP Supervisor at email@example.com.

 CSP aims to connect and engage with all individuals who access Downtown Regina.
 We aspire to bridge gaps in services and enhance safety for all who live, work and access downtown through street outreach and community collaboration.